LoopKit/loopdocs/docs/version/development.md

 The current released version of the *Loop* app is always in the `main` branch of the LoopWorkspace repository.

+### Relationship with *Tidepool Loop*

+*Tidepool Loop* is an independent version of *Loop*. *Tidepool Loop* started with *Loop* code, added safety features, and additional FDA approved device integrations.
+Much of the *Tidepool Loop* improvements are also published as open source, which volunteers in the community are free to incorporate back into *Loop*.
+The device integrations for *Tidepool Loop* are generally closed source when required by device manufacturers.

+* In 2019, the non-profit *Tidepool* organization partnered with the JAEB Foundation to review outcomes from volunteers using *Loop*
+    * *Tidepool* successfully submitted *Tidepool Loop* to the Federal Drug Administration as an approved automated insulin delivery system
+    * *Tidepool Loop* is available now, please see their website for more information: [*Tidepool Loop*](https://www.tidepool.org/tidepool-loop)
+* In 2022, some of the *Tidepool* open-source code was brought into the *Loop* project by dedicated volunteers and eventually released as *Loop* 3
+    * The traditional OS-AID process of community volunteers providing updates continued throughout
+* In 2026, volunteers are once-again bringing in upgrades from *Tidepool* open-source code, laying the foundation for what will be *Loop* 4.
+    * Look for upcoming information about `next-dev` branch - it is awesome, but still being tested
+    * If you are interested, follow along in [zulipchat: Loop next-dev Status](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Loop.20next-dev.20Status/with/600761707)

 ### Development Branches and Breaking Changes

 The next version of the *Loop* app is developed using branches.